Alex Petrov's Teaching Page

 Dear Colleague,

 We live in such exciting times!
-The most interesting thing in the Universe -- the human brain -- is begining to reveal its secrets.
+The most interesting thing in the Universe -- the human brain -- is beginning to reveal its secrets.
 We know a great deal about the brain and a great deal about behavior.
 The time has come to forge a unified understanding about how the former gives rise to the latter.
 Cognitive science today is at a threshold analogous to where biology was shortly after the discovery of the DNA 50 years ago.
 The next 50 years will witness similar breakthroughs in cognitive neuroscience.
-If you are a bright, hard-working individual with an interest in these kinds of questions, you could do worse than spending a few years in my lab.
-I was introduced to this field over 10 years ago and never looked back.
+I was introduced to this field many years ago (Thank you, Boicho!) and never looked back.
 Who knows, you might find it just as exciting.
-There is plenty of unsolved problems for the both of us.
+There is plenty of unsolved problems for all of us.

 Current Courses